Nikolasioan/Drone_object_detection_with_threshold/README.md

 # Vision-Based Obstacle Detection and Avoidance over Reflective Water

 ## Mission
-We want to understand how you think about perception and decision-making in dynamic environments.
-Your challenge is to design and simulate a vision-based obstacle detection and avoidance system for a drone flying over reflective water.
+The challenge is to design and simulate a vision-based obstacle detection and avoidance system for a drone flying over reflective water.

 ## Scenario
 Imagine a drone flying low (1–2 meters) over the ocean.
 It must detect and avoid floating obstacles (e.g., buoys or debris) while maintaining stable flight.

-Since we don’t have real flight data yet, you can simulate this using images or synthetic data — what matters is how you reason about detection, decision, and safety.

 ### Computer Vision Simulation
 Use Python + OpenCV / PyTorch / TensorFlow to demonstrate a pipeline such as: